BasicOS

 Commands

 The commands to implement are given in the following table.
 We assume that a dictionary named D has been provided as the second argument to words.
-Outputs should not be different because we will check your outputs with our own tests.
+Do use exactly the specified format for the outputs since we will check your outputs with our own tests.
 If you want to put extra information, do use a -debug options that activate extra outputs.
 A command must return either a number, ok, true, false, or error.

 $ ./words -debug fileOfCommands words.txt